 Another major flaw with the paper’s conclusions about naloxone is that they argue against its use as a long-term tool.
 But Naloxone was never intended as a long-term medication.
 Naloxone’s purpose and effects are similar to those of a defibrillator.
 First responders use defibrillators to immediately save lives in cases of heart attack.
 Two points are relevant here.
 First, nobody would consider it a “moral hazard” to repeatedly use a defibrillator to re-start the heart of a person with heart disease.
 Second, nobody would consider multiple defibrillator episodes as improper treatment for heart disease.

 Like heart disease, addiction is also a disease and needs the same kind of continuing care and monitoring.
 That’s why Shatterproof strongly supports improving access to quality substance use disorder treatment programs.
-As co-chair of the Substance Use Disorder Treatment Task Force , I’m working closely with insurers and other addiction experts to find a way to expand effective, evidence-based treatment to those who need it.
+As co-chair of the Substance Use Disorder Treatment Task Force , I’m working closely with insurers and other addiction experts to find a way to expand effective, science-based treatment to those who need it.
 Shatterproof is also working tirelessly to reduce the stigma associated with addiction that stops people from seeking out necessary treatment.

 Manchester, New Hampshire has a model addiction response program that other cities can follow.
 In addition to having access to naloxone, the Manchester SafeStation Program allows first responders to connect those with substance use disorders to nearby treatment programs that can help address the longer-term components of addiction and start on the path to recovery.
 This is how overdoses should be treated.
 First, save the life – that’s the moral thing to do – then use all resources available to motivate them to enter and engage in the continuing care they need to fight their disease moving forward.